mskwonmath/mskwonmath.github.io/_pages/about.md

 * deformation theory of rational curves on complex manifolds; and
 * geometry of spherical varieties.

-The following papers are now in preparation.
+The following papers are now in preparation:
 * Homogeneous Legendrian subvarieties of adjoint varieties (<a href="assets/pdf/preprint_2024.pdf">pdf</a> of an old version);
-* Conics on rational homogeneous spaces (with *[Nicolas Perrin](https://perso.pages.math.cnrs.fr/users/nicolas.perrin/)*);
+* Conics on rational homogeneous spaces (with *[Nicolas Perrin](https://perso.pages.math.cnrs.fr/users/nicolas.perrin/)*); and
 * Hyperbolicity of adjoint linear systems on spherical varieties (with *[Haesong Seo](https://sites.google.com/view/haesongseo/home)*).

 Here is <a href="assets/pdf/Curriculum_Vitae_Minseong_Kwon.pdf">my curriculum vitae</a>.